dbz10/AoC/2024/README_CEOL.md

  Usage: ceol.py [OPTIONS] DAY

  Run your solution for a given day.
-Will attempt to download the puzzle input, which requires a cookie for authentication, unles `fetch_input` is set to false (alternatively, can pass as a flag `--no-fetch-input`).
+Will attempt to download the puzzle input, which requires a cookie for authentication, unless `fetch_input` is set to false (alternatively, can pass as a flag `--no-fetch-input`).

 ╭─ Arguments ────────────────────────────────────────────────────────────────────────────────────╮